 Although requesting a Formal Review Hearing typically results in the issuance of a temporary driving permit, this hearing should not be confused with a business or employment hardship license hearing.
 The purpose of a Formal Review Hearing is to challenge the administrative suspension, whereas a hardship license hearing typically takes place after a driver has been convicted of the DUI in court and he seeks limited driving privileges during his court imposed drivers license suspension period.

 Sometimes, even after being directed by the Circuit Court to "clean up their act," the DHSMV will continue down the same course of inappropriate rulings.
-Not only can this be frustrating to the attorneys, but it can be equally exasperating to the court system.
-See two appellate court opinion excerpts below that illustrates this point:
+Not only can this be exasperating to the attorneys, but it can be equally annoying to the court system.
+See the two brief appellate court opinion excerpts below that illustrates this point:

 "This court finds on this record a Due Process violation so obvious that Respondent (DHSMV) should have recognized it.
 This court is concerned about repeated Due Process violations by Respondent at Formal Review Hearings on administrative drivers license suspensions even after entry of opinions in this circuit identifying those violations and granting certiorari."